rjonnal/looky/README.md

 1. [Python 2.7.x](https://www.python.org/downloads/)
 2. [Pygame](http://www.pygame.org/download.shtml).
 Make sure you get the version matching your Python installation.

 An easy way to avoid version conflicts is to use a Python distribution with a repository and/or package manager, such as [Anaconda](https://docs.continuum.io/anaconda/).
-After installing Anaconda, install pygame using '''pip install pygame'''.
+After installing Anaconda, install pygame using `pip install pygame`.